Experimental realisation of the topological Haldane model

-In order to probe the opening of gaps in the system, we drive Landau-Zener transitions through the Dirac points~\cite{Tarruell2012, Lim2012}.
+We will first present measurements which confirm that breaking either symmetry is sufficient to open a gap in the band structure.
+For this, we restrict ourselves to either $\varphi=0^\circ$ or $\Delta_{\mathrm{AB}}=0$, corresponding to the two axes of the Haldane diagram of Fig. \ref{fig:haldane-scheme}b.
+Subsequently we will present measurements in which we explore the topology of the lowest band in the same parameter regime by probing the Berry-curvature.
+In order to probe the opening of gaps in the system, we drive Landau-Zener transitions through the Dirac points \cite{Tarruell2012, Lim2012}.
 Applying a constant force along the $x$-direction by means of a magnetic field gradient causes an energy offset $E/h = 103.6(1)$\,Hz per site, thereby inducing a Bloch oscillation.
 After one full Bloch cycle the gradient is removed and the fraction of atoms $\xi$ in the second band is determined using a band-mapping procedure (Methods).
-We measure $\xi$ when breaking either IS or TRS, corresponding to the vertical or horizontal axis of the Haldane diagram of Fig. 1b.
-For broken IS, a gap given by $\vert \Delta_\mathrm{AB} \vert$ opens at both Dirac points, leading to a symmetric decay of $\xi$ around $ \Delta_\mathrm{AB} = 0$, as shown in Fig.~2a.
-In the case of broken TRS (Fig. 2b), a reduction in transfer versus modulation phase is observed.
+For broken IS, a gap given by $\vert \Delta_\mathrm{AB} \vert$ opens at both Dirac points.
+In this case, $\xi$ reaches a maximum at $ \Delta_\mathrm{AB} = 0$ which indicates a vanishing energy gap, and decays symmetrically around this point as expected, see Fig. \ref{fig:observables}a.
+In the case of broken TRS (Fig. \ref{fig:observables}b), a reduction in transfer versus modulation phase is observed.
 This signals an opening gap, which is found to be largest for circular modulation, as expected from Eq. (\ref{eq:tr-gap}).

-Breaking either IS or TRS gives rise to similar, gapped band structures, which are point-symmetric around quasi-momentum $\textbf{q}=0$.
-However, the resulting topologies of the eigenstates are different and can be characterised by the Berry-curvature $\Omega(\textbf{q})$.
+Breaking either IS or TRS gives rise to similar, gapped band structures which remain point-symmetric around quasi-momentum $\textbf{q}=0$.
+However, the energy spectrum itself is not sufficient to reveal the different topology of the band, which is given by the associated eigenstates.
+These are characterized by a local geometrical property: the Berry-curvature $\Omega(\textbf{q})$ \cite{Hasan2010}.
 In $\textbf{q}$-space, $\Omega(\textbf{q})$ is analogous to a magnetic field and corresponds to the geometric phase picked up along an infinitesimal loop.
-When only IS is broken, the Berry-curvature is an odd function of $\textbf{q}$, and its sign inverts for opposite $\Delta_{\mathrm{AB}}$, see Fig. 2e.
+When only IS is broken, the Berry-curvature is point-antisymmetric, and its sign inverts for opposite $\Delta_{\mathrm{AB}}$, see Fig. \ref{fig:observables}e.
 The spread of $\Omega(\textbf{q})$ increases with the size of the gap.
-Its integral over the first Brillouin-zone (BZ), the Chern number $\nu$, is zero, corresponding to a topologically trivial system.
-However, with only TRS broken, $\nu=\pm1$, $\Omega(\textbf{q})$ is even, and its sign changes when reverting the rotation direction of the lattice modulation.
+Its integral over the first Brillouin-zone , the Chern number $\nu$, is zero, corresponding to a topologically trivial system.
+However, with only TRS broken, $\nu=\pm1$, $\Omega(\textbf{q})$ is point-symmetric, and its sign changes when reverting the rotation direction of the lattice modulation.